-Then, Puerto Rico has enacted several tax incentives, the two most popular of which are as follows:
+Then, under a law referred to as Act 60 (formerly Act 20 and Act 22), Puerto Rico has enacted several tax incentives, the two most popular of which are as follows:

-- Under Act 20, a Puerto Rican corporation that’s engaged in a service business and has at least 5 employees in Puerto Rico only pays Puerto Rican tax of 4%.
+- a Puerto Rican corporation that’s engaged in certain types of service businesses only pays Puerto Rican tax of 4%.

-- Under Act 22, you can pay 0% on certain dividends and capital gains you realize while living in Puerto Rico.
+- you can pay 0% tax on certain dividends and capital gains you realize while you’re a bona fide resident of Puerto Rico.

 Let’s get into the details and see why the deal here may not be as sweet as it looks on the surface.

-1. The Puerto Rico Incentives only work if you live in Puerto Rico
+1. The Puerto Rico Incentives Only Work if you Actually Live in Puerto Rico

-Some offshore gurus claim that you can take advantage of Act 20 benefits while you live in the US.
-They say you can form a Puerto Rican corporation, hire 5 employees in Puerto Rico, and operate your business from your home in the US.
+Some offshore gurus and Puerto Rico promoters claim that you can take advantage of Act 60 benefits while you live in the US.
+They say you can form a Puerto Rican corporation, hire employees in Puerto Rico, and operate your business from your home in the US.